rcalvaga/openstack-ansible/README.md

 # openstack-ansible
 Automating OpenStack tasks using Ansible

-* Install the required packages on the jumpbox to configure it to run with openstacksdk, as required for OpenStack Ansible modules:
+* Install the required packages on your laptop/workstation to configure it to run with openstacksdk, as required for OpenStack Ansible modules:

 - python-pip